Check Your Credit Report Regularly

 If you find something wrong on your credit report, dispute it right away.

 It's best to start the dispute process directly through the credit bureaus.
-The three major credit bureaus provide information on how to file your dispute on their websites: Equifax, TransUnion, and Experian. <link to each bureau> Once you start the dispute process, the financial company reporting the disputed information is required to take action within specific time frames.
+The three major credit bureaus provide information on how to file your dispute on their websites: Equifax, TransUnion, and Experian.
+Once you start the dispute process, the financial company reporting the disputed information is required to take action within specific time frames.

 How the process works: